Fruit as a meat substitute? Yep, when it’s jackfruit. This massive tree fruit flips its flavor between sweet and savory, depending on how ripe it is.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Dietitian Mira Ilic, RD, LD, explains jackfruit’s health benefits and how to add it to your diet.
+Registered dietitian Gillian Culbertson, RD, explains the health benefits of jackfruit and how to add it to your diet.

 Jackfruit is the largest tree-borne fruit in the world, weighing up to 40 pounds or more.
 Luckily, you don’t need to throw this massive fruit into your shopping cart.
 Some health food stores carry peeled and cut jackfruit portions in pouches or cans, ready to cook or eat.